 Use the Filter Results fields at the top of the Reports page to filter the list of reports.

-- Click the provided link in the Warning message to see the list of affected reports.
+- Click Update Now in the notification message to see the list of affected reports.

 - Select the reports you want to update.

 - Click Update Report.
 You can view the status of the update in the Status column.

 You can view reports that are scheduled to run on the Tanium Comply action group in the Tanium Console.

 - Select Scheduled Actions under Actions from the main menu.